Carl Fagerlund Acanthus Orrefors Chandelier

 Manufacturer: Orrefors Glasbruk (Glasworks), Sweden.

-Other versions: Made in many varieties and sizes.
-Also made as a floor lamp, table lamp, wall lamp.
+Other versions: This Carl Fagerlund Acanthus Orrefors chandelier exists in many varieties and sizes.
+It was also made as a floor lamp.
+Table lamps and wall lamps were also produced.

 Acanthus: a plant with bold flower spikes and spiny decorative leaves, native to Mediterranean regions.
 Acanthus mollis, commonly known as bear’s breeches.